Our Past Computer Repair Jobs

 It was originally reporting some BIOS errors in the event log and so we went through a few checks, updated drivers and things to make sure everything was okay.

-But the Lenovo kept dropping out after it was finished so we had to replace the battery.
+But the Lenovo kept dropping out after it was finished, and found it to be the battery so we had to replace the battery.

 Lenovo Thermal Issues & Optimisation

-This was an pickup job we had from part of Greensborough.
-There was issues reported with it not working properly but wasn’t given any indication on the issue.
+This was an Lenovo laptop pickup job we had in Greensborough.
+There was issues reported with it not working properly but wasn’t given any indication to what could be the issue.

 Looking through the logs we noticed firmware and thermal errors.
 So the first thing we did was update the BIOS, thermal management system and the rest of the drivers to make sure they were okay.